mergeweb/docs/_posts/2018-03-12-css-standards-sample-build.md

 ### Bootstrap's role in layouts
 Outside of our 3 main layout sections, there are certainly other parts of a website that will need some layout-driven CSS rules.
-One major example of additional layout needs is a grid system.
+One example of a common layout need is a grid system.
 That's where Bootstrap comes into play for us.

 Inside of our larger containers, we rely on the Bootstrap grid system to give structure to a page.
-You can see looking at the markup that the body copy and sidebar are arranged using the Bootstrap grid classes.
+Taking a look at the markup, you can see that the body copy and sidebar are arranged using the Bootstrap grid classes.
 Additionally, the contents of our 3 main layout sections are all wrapped with a `container` class, which limits their width.

 Any place you need column-based layouts, you should use [Bootstrap's grid system](https://getbootstrap.com/docs/4.0/layout/grid/).